rodrigodiez/adafruit_lcd_plate_menu/README.md

 ## Features
 	- Easy to use.
 Just 1 code lines to build and display your first menu!
-	- Sub-menus, any depth.
-You are welcome
+	- Sub-menus, any depth
+	- Autoscroll
-	- Easily hook into menu transversion and run your code
+	- Easily run your code when a node is selected
 	- Dynamic menus.
-Insert new elements on the fly by using any data source you could imagine
+Build on the fly by using any data source you could imagine

 ## Installation
 ```shell